liamchampton/golang-twitter-bot-workshop/lab-2.md

     logr.Error(http.ListenAndServe(":8080", nil))
 ```

-{% hint style="info" %}
-**Note**: If your plugin didn't already add the gorilla mux import, add the following line of code into your imports
+> **Note**: If your plugin didn't already add the gorilla mux import, add the following line of code into your imports
-{% endhint %}

 ```go
 "github.com/gorilla/mux"